kvinzheng/InTuneNation_Backend/README.md

 }));
 ```

-## Testing **
+## Testing ##
 We wrote tests to test routes, seeds, and migrations.
-* [mocha](https://mochajs.org/)(Mocha is a feature-rich Javascript testing framework running on Node.js)
+* [mocha](https://mochajs.org/) (Mocha is a feature-rich Javascript testing framework running on Node.js)
-* [chai](http://chaijs.com/)(Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.)
+* [chai](http://chaijs.com/) (Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.)
-* [super test](https://www.npmjs.com/package/supertest)(SuperTest is a module that provides high-level abstraction for testing HTTP in node.js.)
+* [supertest](https://www.npmjs.com/package/supertest) (SuperTest is a module that provides high-level abstraction for testing HTTP in node.js.)

 ## We built a middle ware to verify authenticated user
 ```Javascript